 To better the ability to find similar sequences and keep track of all of the data, a database is necessary.
 This database tracks all harvests and the mass spectrometry data from the harvests (which includes the peptide sequences).

+Missing discussion of why MS Access was used.

 Description of Data and Data Preparation

-The harvest data comes from the laboratory notebooks of those performing peptide harvesting within Dr. Barney Bishops’ lab.
+The harvest data comes from the (hand-written or electronic?) laboratory notebooks of those performing peptide harvesting within Dr. Barney Bishops’ lab.
 Mass spectrometry data was obtained from the runs performed on a Thermo Scientific MS/MS with Orbitrap.
 This data is then passed through PEAKS de novo software to check the peptide sequences against the genome of the given species.
-Once this has been performed, the data is run through novel Python code developed by Shaylyn Scott and myself to add in data pertaining to the sequence.
+Once this has been performed, the data is run through Python code developed by Shaylyn Scott and myself to add in data pertaining to the sequence.
 This data includes, but is not limited to, charge, molecular weight, and isoelectric point.
 The output of this is an Excel spreadsheet (*.xlsx).

 Microsoft Access was then used to create a main table entitled Harvest Data.
-This table includes an auto number column, who performed the harvest, type of harvest, amount of particles used, type of serum, amount of serum.
+This table includes an auto number column, who performed the harvest, type of harvest, amount of particles used, type of serum, and amount of serum.
 To facilitate input into this table, a form was generated via Access.
 The auto number field was removed from the form so that it is not changed accidently and a button was added that automatically adds the entered information into a new line on that table and blanks the form.
 The code for this can be found in project_vba_I.txt.

 To import the Excel spreadsheets, another form was created.
-Only a title, Import Excel Data, and a button were added to this form.
+Only a title and Import Excel Data button were added to this form.
 The button runs VBA code that allows the user to enter the number that corresponds to the auto number column on the Harvest Data table.
 It then opens a dialog box that allows the user to select the file that will be imported.

 When the file is imported, the code removes header lines and adds column names.
 It also adds an additional column with the previously chosen number so that it can be linked to the Harvest Data table.
 While importing the file, it names the new table “Harvest x Peptide Data” where x is the number chosen.
 This code can be found in project_vba_II.txt.